A Survey to Recent Progress Towards Understanding In-Context Learning: Discussions

-Considering the intricate interplay of both abilities on different tasks, we further illustrate the strengths and weaknesses inherent in each ability.
-Skill learning ability can obtain new knowledge from the in-context data, and even over-ride the pre-training knowledge.
-It provides an easy way to update the knowledge on the specific application without requiring computationally heavy fine-tuning.
+Skill learning mechanism can obtain new knowledge from the in-context pattern, and even over-ride the pre-training knowledge.
+It provides an easy way to update the knowledge on the specific application without requiring computational-heavy fine-tuning.
 Such ability has been successfully utilized in different LLM applications, e.g. model editing with ICL~\cite{zheng2023can}.
-Nonetheless, the skill learning ability may fail as it can be easily distracted by irrelevant context~\cite{shi2023large}.
-The failure reason found in~\cite{tang2023large1} is that the input-label mapping favors the shortcut as the model scale increases.
-Skill recognition ability is insensitive to the new in-context pattern leading to the failure on the specification-heavy task~\cite{peng2023does} while it exhibits robustness to the incorrectness of label-demonstrations and other in-context noise~\cite{webson2021prompt}.
-Based on the above discussion, we suggest a careful evaluation of LLM about each ability and select a desired one for the downstream task.
+Nonetheless, the skill learning mechanism may fail as it can be easily distracted by irrelevant context~\cite{shi2023large}.
+The failure reason found in~\cite{tang2023large1} is that the input-label mapping is more to be the shortcut as the model scale increases.
+Skill recognition mechanism is insensitive to the new in-context pattern leading to the failure on the specification-heavy task~\cite{peng2023does} while it exhibits robustness to the incorrectness of label-demonstrations and other in-context noise~\cite{webson2021prompt}.
+For instance, the skill recognition mechanism can perform well in a noisy setting as it can only locate the origin ability developed during the training procedure.
+The LLM cannot learn the new in-context information with noisy labels.
+Instead, it only helps to locate the most similar concept seen during the pre-training stage.
+Despite the labels being noisy, ICL may still be able to locate the correct concept with the input text information.
+Empirical evidences~\cite{min2022rethinking} indicates that even random permute the model label can lead to a satisfying performance.